brainlife/docs/docs/tutorial/t1w-preprocessing.md

     * Hit 'Submit'
 1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
     * Choose 'freeview' as your viewer
+        * This will load the following volumes and surfaces: aseg, brainmask, white matter mask, T1, left/right hemisphere pial (cortical) and white (white matter) surfaces.
+    * To view the aparc.a2009s segmentation on an inflated surface, do the following:
+        * Click File --> Load surface
+            * Choose the lh.inflated and rh.inflated surfaces
+            * Hit 'OK'
+        * Select inflated surface of choice (i.e. left or right hemisphere)
+        * Click the drop-down menu next to 'Annotation' and choose 'Load from file'
+            * Choose the appropriate hemisphere aparc.a2009s.annot file (i.e. lh.aparc.a2009s.annot)
+            * Hit 'OK'
+            * The aparc.a2009s parcellation should be overlayed on your inflated surface!
+Repeat the process on the other hemisphere!

 If you're happy with the results, then you've successfully processed the anatomical (T1w) datatype!
 You are now ready to collate statistics into a .csv file for group-level analysis!